The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Methods

 \section{Methods}

 All simulations, analytic calculations, and empirical comparisons were performed in Python (NumPy, SciPy, Matplotlib, Pandas) within Google Colab.
-Two complementary pipelines were used, and in both cases, the outputs of simulation and analysis were directly and quantitatively compared against empirical neurophysiological data from human subjects (MEG/EEG), ensuring that all modeling and theoretical predictions were explicitly validated by observation: \begin{itemize} \item Numerical Simulation of the Syncytial Mesh Layer (Section 4.1): The simulation produced artifact-free mesh-field amplitude snapshots, phase-gradient maps, and power spectra.
-These simulation outputs were directly compared to empirical MEG/EEG recordings—specifically, to the spatial and spectral features observed in the human data—including detailed statistical comparison of simulated versus recorded power spectral densities and phase-gradient coherence. \item Analytic Two-Mode Coherence Model and Parameter Fitting (Section 4.2): The analytic model was parameterized and fitted to empirical distributions of phase-gradient coherence, as measured in human recordings.
-The resulting decoherence parameters and predicted scale-dependent coherence probabilities were quantitatively matched to the observed empirical data, confirming the model’s explanatory and predictive validity. \end{itemize} Supplementary materials (complete code, raw data, auxiliary figures) are detailed in Section 4.5.
+Two complementary pipelines were used.
+Simulation and analytic outputs were compared with empirical neurophysiological data from human subjects (MEG/EEG); these comparisons are reported as proof-of-principle phenomenological compatibility, not as empirical confirmation of the model: \begin{itemize} \item Numerical simulation of the Syncytial Mesh layer (Section~\ref{sec:methods-sim}): produces mesh-field amplitude snapshots, phase-gradient maps, and power spectra, compared qualitatively and statistically with empirical M/EEG features. \item Analytic two-mode coherence model (Section~\ref{sec:methods-two-mode}): parameterized and fitted to empirical distributions of phase-gradient coherence. \end{itemize} Supplementary materials (code, raw data, auxiliary figures) are described in Section~\ref{sec:methods-supp}.